maciakl/maciak.org/_kb/ext.md

 ### Notes

-- Allways install uBlock Origin and HTTPS Everywhere.
+- Allways install uBlock Origin
-- For Chrome choose either MS Defender or Malwarebytes Browser Guard (they conflict with each other if both are installed).
+- For Chrome choose either MS Defender or Malwarebytes (not both)
 - Traffic Light is for less savvy users: it puts big checkmarks on safe search results and etc.